ridusaini/obsidian-firelight/README.md

 - Internal and external links can take separate colors
 - Twenty-one task states, each with its own glyph and hue
 - Focus options that dim inactive panes and fade the interface until you reach for it
-- 53 settings in 13 flat sections, no submenus to dig through

 ![Task states, each with its own glyph and hue](assets/artwork_03.png)